Purchasing Department: Roles, Duties, and Responsibilities

 Sometimes, the purchasing department has to negotiate a contract for service to a single or multiple locations.
 For instance, the procurement department for a nationwide bank may negotiate a deal with a national beverage vendor to deliver soft drinks every week to all of its office locations across the country.
 These contracts generally include location-specific quantities and delivery times.

 The job’s not over after the contract is negotiated.
 After deals are in place, the purchasing department monitors the vendor’s performance to ensure they are complying with the established terms and conditions.
 It’s also possible that purchasing agents will handle the return of any defective Goods in the processing of refund or replacement request.
-In some organisations, purchasing staff may manage critical operating inventories or year-end inventory reporting of property, including office furniture, company vehicles, and computer hardware.
+In some organizations, purchasing staff may manage critical operating inventories or year-end inventory reporting of property, including office furniture, company vehicles, and computer hardware.

 PurchaseControl helps to streamline the procurement process.Find Out How